bridgecrew-perf6/Cloud-Security-Azure-Deployment/README.md

 Machines within the network can only be accessed by SSH p22 connections from Jump-Box-Provisioner.

-- ELK server can be acceessed via SSHp22 from Jump-Box-Provisioner and also ELK can be accessed from <local-management> IP address trough p5601.
+- ELK server can be acceessed via SSHp22 from Jump-Box-Provisioner and also ELK can be accessed from <local-management> IP address to ELK-Public-ipaddress:p5601.

 A summary of the access policies in place can be found in the table below.